Breathing with Tara: creating spaces for dissolving eco-anxiety & fear into contemplation

 Jungle Tara’s potency arises in part because she is a distillation of Tara’s essential aspects.
 Resting in an eyes-open state of soft panoramic awareness, David discovered very simple instructions that seemed to help people contemplate her: As you softly gaze on Tara, imagine she is an energetic mirror, reflecting back at you elements of wisdom and compassion which radiate from yourself.

-At his Casa Tara art studio in Santiago de Compostela, David is experimenting with initial prototypes of this magnetically mounted mosaic using Tara’s crown chakra geometries (253 pieces total!), as shown in the timelapse below.
+At his Casa Tara art studio in Santiago de Compostela, David has been experimenting with initial prototypes of this magnetically mounted mosaic using Tara’s crown chakra geometries (253 pieces total!), as shown in the timelapse below.

 Breathing With Tara